JakeWharton/jakewharton.com/_posts/2023-01-16-using-jlink-to-cross-compile-minimal-jres.md

 ```

 Nope!
-While the Java bytecode we compiled is platform independent the JRE is specific to each platform.
+While the Java bytecode we compiled is platform independent, the JRE is specific to each platform and my server runs Linux x64.

 Thankfully, `jlink` can operate on JDKs for different platforms.
 Let's download the Linux x64 JDK and point `jlink` at its Java modules.